-When communications are established, the Home Menu is displayed.
+When communications are established with the communicator, the Online menu is displayed.

 - 1 Functions: The link to the menu tree. - 2 Position: The output shaft position displayed as a percent of range.

 - 3 Demand: The Demand signal displayed as a percent of range. - 4 Loop (Dem): The Demand signal measured in mA. - 5 Trq/Thrust: The present torque value as applied to the output shaft (optional). - 6 Temp: The ambient temperature of the DCM. - 7 Feedback: The milliamp output signal representing the present position of the output shaft.